 Thankfully, the FCA can investigate and make public statements regarding financial advisers operating in the UK without their authority.
 A recent example is The Pensions Club LLP, trading as "The Pensions Club", which the FCA believes to be operating without authority.
 As you will see from the link, this investigation has been ongoing since 2017, with regular updates released.

 When dealing with unauthorised financial advisers, there is an increased risk that you could lose some or all of your pension funds.
-It is important to note that in this scenario, your regulatory protection is reduced.
-You will likely not have access to the Financial Ombudsman Service or the Financial Services Compensation Scheme (FSCS).
+You should also note that your regulatory protection is reduced in this scenario.
+For example, you will likely not have access to redress via the Financial Ombudsman Service or the Financial Services Compensation Scheme (FSCS).

 Unfortunately, the Covid-19 pandemic has created the "perfect storm" for those peddling unauthorised financial advice.
 Due to restrictions on face-to-face meetings, many of us have been forced to stay at home.
-Consequently, when contacted by unregulated financial advisers, there can be a tendency to let your guard down.
+Consequently, when receiving a phone call or a text message from unregulated financial advisers, there can be a tendency to let your guard down.

-While the current raft of scams relates to Covid-19, this is just one example of fraudulent activity as a consequence of significant events.
+While the current raft of scams relates to Covid-19, this is just one example of fraudulent activity due to significant events.
 Whatever the occasion, the tactics of unregulated financial advisers are very similar:

 - Requesting upfront charges for their services.